Emergency Contraception (EC)

 An IUD is available from many doctors, and some clinics.
 An IUD must be inserted by a health care professional.

-There may be a cost for emergency contraception.
+Some emergency contraception options are available for free.
 Discuss the options with your health care provider.

 Do teenagers need a parent’s consent?